Research Machines Advert - May 1979

 Technical problems are easy, given enough resources, but the question was often asked "How can we go to the moon when we can't design a better curriculum or provide a better healthcare system?"[4].

-Furthermore, there were also worries that much of the early focus, where there was any, seemed to be a teacher-centric one which
+Furthermore, there were also worries that much of the early focus, where there was any, seemed to be a teacher-centric one which:

 "takes as its model the activities of the classroom teacher - presenting information, testing, supervising drilling-and-practice and keeping marks", rather than trying to develop a more child-centred approach which would allow pupils to use a computer as "a powerful tool with which to explore and manipulate the world".

-The risk that was the "current orthodoxy" of the Government's ongoing £9 million programme - first announced in June 1980 and which by early 1982 had become known as the Microelectronics Education Programme - would ossify and be unable to respond to rapidly-changing educational needs, as it by neccessity had laid down a rigid framework for evaluating potential projects[4].
+The worry was that the "current orthodoxy" of the £9 million programme - first announced in March 1980 - would ossify and be unable to respond to the rapidly-changing educational needs of the real world, as it by neccessity had laid down a rigid framework for evaluating potential projects[5].

 This also meant that instead of central purchasing, each school was buying whichever random machine the one teacher in school who knew about computers had recommended, or one from whichever manufacturer made the most persuasive sales pitch.

-Education also seemed to be capable of enabling humanity to become "one" with the machine.
-Writing in Personal Computer World in the Spring of 1978, product developer for a large computer manufacturer William "Bill" Ringer suggested that
+Writing in Personal Computer World in the Spring of 1978, product developer for Intel, William "Bill" Ringer, suggested that:

 "as a consequence of microprocessor technology, we are now about to witness another revolutionary step forward.
 Our future generations will not only have the ability to read, write and perform arithmetic but also to express relationships and solve problems through languages of logic.
 Most commonly, everyone will be familiar with at least one programming language.
 Only through the widespread popular understanding of the languages of logic can we protect our personal values and rights from the encroachments on those freedoms resulting from programmed implementations of laws and procedures by narrow-minded technologists.
 An individual's freedom is determined, to some extent, by his ability to access information"[9]